Haivision/srt/docs/API.md

 | `SRTO_SNDDROPDELAY`  | 1.3.2 | pre     | `int32_t`  | ms      | *         | -1..   | W   | GSD+   |

 - Sets an extra delay before TLPKTDROP is triggered on the data sender.
-Extra, that is, it is added to the default drop delay time interval value.
-The longer the time, the more probable that packets would be retransmitted uselessly because they will be dropped by the receiver anyway.
+This delay is added to the default drop delay time interval value.
+Keep in mind that the longer the delay, the more probable it becomes that packets would be retransmitted uselessly because they will be dropped by the receiver anyway.

 - TLPKTDROP discards packets reported as lost if it is already too late to send them (the receiver would discard them even if received).
 The delay